pahansen95/chat-markdown/README.md

   2. Customizing chat options for a more creative response: cat ./chat.md | python chat.py --model=gpt3 --temperature=1.5 --topp=0.9 --tokens=4096 > ./completed_chat.md

+Response Modes:
+  ss - Single Shot
+    This is the standard response mode & generally the fastest.
+The LLM will generate a single, direct response to the input.
+    Use Single Shot when you want a quick response, have a simple prompt or are exploring a topic or thought process.

+  cot - Chain of Thought
+    Take more time & generate a thoughtful response.
+CoT is a framework that enhances an LLM's problem-solving capabilities by employing an ordered sequence of reasoning steps that collectively lead to a (more) comprehensive solution.
+For more information see https://arxiv.org/pdf/2201.11903.pdf
+    Use Chain of Thought when you want a more comprehensive response, have a complex prompt or have a problem statement that is well defined, well scoped & has concrete actionables/questions.
+CoT is best applied after narrowing down the scope using Single Shot.

+  tot - Tree of Thoughts
+    NOT YET IMPLEMENTED
+    Take alot of time & search the entire solution space for a more optimal response.
+[ADD MORE DESCRIPTION HERE] Use Tree of Thoughts when [TBD]
 ```

 ## Markdown Chat Format